MicrosoftDocs/cloud-adoption-framework/docs/migrate/migration-considerations/prerequisites/index.md

 ## Accountability during prerequisites

-Two teams are accountable for readiness during the prerequisites phase:
+Two teams are accountable for readiness when completing prerequisites:

 - **Cloud strategy team:** This team is responsible for identifying and prioritizing the first two or three workloads to serve as migration candidates.
 - **Cloud adoption team:** This team is responsible for validating readiness of the technical environment and the feasibility of migrating the proposed workloads.